 Are you doing everything you can to make it easy for your sales team to personalize?
 Find ways to integrate the data and insights your reps require into the tools they’re already using for email engagement.
 This way, they can (almost) effortlessly gain a better understanding of their prospects and customers and personalize more effectively to their buyers.

-SalesLoft continues to be the platform of choice for customers looking to personalize their sales communications at scale – combining relevant personal and company data with proven templates to provide context when communicating.
+SalesLoft continues to be the platform of choice for customers looking to personalize their sales communications at scale.
+It combines relevant personal and company data with proven templates to provide context when communicating.
 A native integration with LinkedIn Sales Navigator provides the ability to uncover common connections, relevant ice-breakers, and company news directly into a person’s profile.
 Native integrations with Owler and Crystal provide company-level and personal-level insights that can be used to establish, develop, and deepen sales relationships

 At SalesLoft, we are constantly striving to answer the questions that help provide better sales experiences for your buyers.
 Today’s buyers want – and expect – more than to be sold to.
-They want to feel understood and they want the sellers that they engage with to treat them as a partner, not a transaction.
+They want to feel understood and for sellers to treat them as a partner, not a transaction.
 Going the extra mile with just 20 percent personalization can be the first step in building the right relationship for mutual success.